 A visual artist and researcher, who has stood out for a number of projects including those at São Paulo’s Afro Brazil Museum and his partnership with the Design Studio for Social Intervention in Boston.
 He is currently part of the body of art critics at the São Paulo Cultural Center and an invited instructor at The Alternative Art School.
 In 2012, he was the artist in residence at the Tamarind Institute at New Mexico University a finalist in the category of Visual Arts of the Programa Nascente.
 In 2015, he received the Funarte Scholarship for Black Artists and Producers from the Ministry of Culture.
 In 2017, Gualberto was one of ten Brazilian leaders selected to participate in a roundtable with President Barack Obama in São Paulo due to his artistic work and social involvement.

-An editor, writer, and researcher.
-She has worked as the executive editor of Cultured magazine managing editor of the Brooklyn Rail, and the senior/executive editor of Art+Auction.
+Sara Roffino is an editor, writer, and researcher.
+She has previously worked as the executive editor of Cultured magazine, Managing Editor of the Brooklyn Rail, and the senior/executive editor of Art+Auction.
 She works as a freelance editor and researcher for artists and art historians and oversees the archives and catalogue raisonné research for painter Larry Poons.
-Her writing has appeared in the Brooklyn Rail, Cultured, and Bomb, among many other publications.
-Sara is an ArtSeen editor of the Brooklyn Rail.
+Her writing has appeared in the Brooklyn Rail, Cultured, and BOMB, among many other publications.

 Has a PhD in Art History from the University of São Paulo (USP, Brazil) and researcher at the Institut national d’histoire de l’art (INHA, Paris).
 Her work examines the relationship between contemporary art, political conflict, history, and memory.
 Currently, she is focusing on a project about the tensions between contemporary art and conflicts over racial issues in Brazil.